-The result was a screenplay focussing on a 12 year old boy sent to live with his aunt and uncle following the death of his mother.
+The result was a screenplay focussing on a 12-year-old boy sent to live with his aunt and uncle following the death of his mother.
 Slowly discovering that his cousin was involved in acts of harm toward others.
-While manipulating those around him in cloak of childhood innocence.
+While manipulating those around him in a cloak of childhood innocence.

 This resulting screenplay was immediately snapped up by the independent producer Many Anne Page.
 Where it ultimately bounced around the Hollywood studio circuit for several years.
 Being briefly considered by Universal, only to be dropped due to a lack of appetite in production.

 However, by 1991 thrillers were once again finding their cinematic feet.
 With Cape Fear, Silence of the Lambs, and Sleeping with the Enemy all bringing in healthy box office returns.
 In addition to this, a new generation of child actors were emerging following the 1990 sleeper hit Home Alone.
 Demonstrating the ability of studios to create healthy returns on young actors who appealed to both adults and children in equal measure.
 This change in public appetite led 20th Century Fox to re-examine the original McEwan screenplay.
 Finally giving the green light for the project to begin preproduction work.